oIdioN/Node.js-README-Generator/README.md

   <p align="center">
-   With this generator a user quickly and easily can create a README file by using a command-line application.<br>
+   With this generator a user can create a README file by using a command-line application.<br>
    This allows the project creator to devote more time to working on the project.<br>
    The project uses Javascript and runs on Node.js using "inquirer" and "fs" for file manipulation.</p>